rowcased/rowcased.github.io/codewars.md

 <h3 id="translator"><br>2.
 C Translator</h3>

-After months of only Python, I finally began C. Fascinated by the comparisons, I started submitting translations from Python to C for use on the site.
-I learned about conventions, code structure, maintainability, and especially writing strong unit tests.
+When I finally began C I was fascinated by the language comparisons, so I started creating translations into C for the site.
+I learned about code structure, maintainability, and especially writing strong unit tests.
 I like the idea that coders around the globe are using my test suites to improve their skills.

 <br><br>